saucepleez/taskt/README.md

 ## Known Issues
 - Screen Recording requires Windows scale settings to be at 100%.
+- Some commands (that use Windows API) may require a display driver to be invoked (Windows limitation requiring a connected screen or active display driver to render a window).
+This presents a problem for infrastructure such as VDI which may stop outputting to a screen.

 ### Support?
 Questions?
 Feature Request?
 Want to say Hi?
  [Create a new issue!](https://github.com/saucepleez/taskt/issues/new)